 Coastal Wetland Paintings

-My work is included in private and public collections in the United States and Europe, including Forsythe National Wildlife Refuge, The Nature Conservancy and McGraw-Hill Collection.
-In addition, my paintings have been presented in over 100 group and solo shows, including exhibitions sponsored by The Pennsylvania Academy of the Fine Arts, The National Science Foundation and the Barrier Island Center and Museum.
+My work is included in private and public collections in the United States and Europe, including Forsythe National Wildlife Refuge, The Nature Conservancy, The McGraw-Hill Company Collection, the Anheuser-Busch Coastal Research Center of the University of Virginia, and Lincoln Investment Group.
+In addition, my paintings have been presented in over 100 group and solo shows, including exhibitions sponsored by The Pennsylvania Academy of the Fine Arts, The National Science Foundation, and the Barrier Island Center & Museum.
 Commissions are considered on an individual basis.
-Additional original paintings can be seen at MtBurton Gallery, Surf City, New Jersey.